-I buried my stash of copies in a recycling bin.
+I buried my stash of copies in a recycling bin, so it became pulp fiction.
 However, secondhand copies could still be bought on Amazon.
-Just recently, I thought, "I'll buy them all and bin them too" but it's not possible as some are priced at outrageous levels.
+Just recently, I thought, "I'll buy all of those and bin them too" but it's not possible as some are priced at outrageous levels.
 However, a strange thing happened next.

 For the first time in nearly 15 years, I started re-reading the text and it wasn't as bad as I expected.
 Maybe my standards have slipped but I don't think it's that.
 It's because here were things that without this text were completely lost to my mind.
 It's a museum of me.

 I now have a collection of used books, some of which I signed and numbered in 2004.
 They found their way to charity shops and thence to World of Books and that's fine.
 One of them is actually pristine, from a bookshop I imagine, as a few did go to real bookshops in the US & UK.

 I'm still not happy with the ending, general restrained flow or anyway a lack of plenitude, underwriting, typo "alter" for "altar".
 But then I've noticed numerous typos in famous bestselling books since then and love it when I spot them so, again, - relief.

 I used to complain to my friend at the publisher (Pretend Genius) that the book should never have been published, but now I think I should say an overdue thank you to them and that, after all, it wasn't so bad.
 I'm even thinking about a new edition, or rehabilitating parts of it, only I'd like to finish other things I've started since then first.